Atlanta Pedestrian Collision Attorneys

-If you or a loved one has been injured in a pedestrian collision in Georgia, contact the Stoddard Firm today to schedule a free consultation.
+If you or a loved one has been injured in a pedestrian collision in Atlanta and surrounding areas, contact the Stoddard Firm today to schedule a free consultation.
 Our firm focuses on cases involving severe injuries, and we dedicate our full resources to making sure our clients get the compensation they deserve.

 If your injuries were the result of someone else’s mistakes, you should not have to pay for their negligence.
 We can help you hold the negligent driver accountable for the harm they have caused.
 Call us at 404-593-2695 or 678-RESULTS to get started.